Kickupx/KickKitty/README.md

 - option to use cyrilic ( UTF-8 ) keys for keybinds ( not practically tested )
 - free, open source.
 You can change it and use your own version.
 Please post all your changes here, even if it is very small ( it makes me happy )

 However there is two bugs which the original version does have which is fixed here.
-And that is that you can run BotKitty and WoW in different "bitness" versions and it will just work and bot can run in both fully qualified fullscreen mode.
+And that is that you can run BotKitty and WoW in different "bitness" versions and it will just work and bot can run in fully qualified fullscreen mode.
 I would love to pull them to the original version but this version does not use AutoIt which is where the problem lies.

 ### Setup:
-- Create an empty directory in the wow addon directory, maybe named KickKitty.
+- Create an empty directory in the wow addon directory with a name of your liking, maybe named KickKitty.
-- Copy the contents of the addon directory to the directory your created above
+- Copy the contents of the addon directory to the directory your created above.
 - Download and install [BotKitty](http://botkitty.com).
 - Start BotKitty and in the BotManager add the KickKitty bot.
 - Start WoW and enter world.